juliocesarscheidt/caas-comparison-tcc/README.md

 ## Performance comparison using Artillery

+There will be three sequences of tests, with 600 seconds of duration.

 First and second sequences of tests with 30 RPS and total of 9.000 requests.

 Third sequence of tests with 60 RPS and total of 18.000 requests.